Knowledge base

 … and if your Outlook no longer works since a change of mail password, refer to this other guide.

-This guide explains how to download an email from the web app Mail Infomaniak (online service mail.infomaniak.com) in order to obtain on your hard drive a file in .eml
+This guide explains how to download an email from the Web app Mail Infomaniak (online service ksuite.infomaniak.com/mail) in order to obtain on your hard drive a file in .eml

-It is not possible to perform this operation on the mobile app Infomaniak Mail (application for iOS/Android smartphone or tablet) but please refer to the alternatives proposed at the end of this guide.
+It is not possible to reproduce this operation on the mobile app Infomaniak Mail (application for iOS / Android smartphone or tablet) but take note of the alternatives proposed at the end of this guide.

 Download an email

-To save an email from the web app Mail Infomaniak (online service mail.infomaniak.com):
+To save an email from the Web app Mail Infomaniak (online service ksuite.infomaniak.com/mail):

-- Click on the action menu â‹® to the right of the opened email.
+- Click on the action menu â‹® to the right of the open email.

 - Select Download: